 - Start two large bore IVs in patients meeting any of the burn criteria in the beginning of this section.
-These may be inserted through burn area, if necessary. - Fluid administration: - First 24 hours: 4cc normal saline (NS) or lactated ringers (LR) x patient weight (Kg) x %TBSA (for fluid calculations include only partial thickness and full thickness burns).
-If more than two or three liters of fluid are to be given lactated ringers is preferred. - Half of this amount is to be given in the first 8 hours after injury not the time after arrival at the patient's side.
-(Note: this means that the EMS provider should determine the time of injury) - The remaining half is to be given over the next 16 hours.
+These may be inserted through burn area, if necessary. - Refer to pain management protocol

+First 24 hours: 4cc normal saline (NS) or lactated ringers (LR) x patient weight (Kg) x %TBSA (for fluid calculations include only partial thickness and full thickness burns).
+If more than two or three liters of fluid are to be given lactated ringers is preferred.

+• Half of this amount is to be given in the first 8 hours after in ury; the remaining half is to be given over the next 16 hours.